OscarGitProjects/RabbitMQ-Simple-Producer/Readme.md

-﻿This is a implementation of a message sender/producer to a queue in RabbtiMQ.
+﻿This is a implementation of a message sender/producer to a queue in RabbitMQ.

 RabbitMQ is a open source message broker. https://www.rabbitmq.com/ RabbitMQ docker image https://registry.hub.docker.com/_/rabbitmq/